-Students of nursing have a responsibility to society in learning the academic theory and clinical skills needed to provide nursing care.
-The clinical setting presents unique challenges and responsibilities while caring for human beings in a variety of health care environments.
+Students of nursing have a responsibility to society in learning the academic and clinical skills needed to provide safe, quality nursing care.
+The clinical setting presents unique challenges and responsibilities for the nursing student while caring for human beings in a variety of health care environments.